 A tumor is an abnormal swelling and it can occur on the gum.
-The most common type is called a fibroma.
+Not every tumor is cancerous, some are benign.

-A fibroma is a bump that forms on the gum due to irritation or injury of the gums.
+A fibroma is a benign bump that forms on the gum due to gum irritation or injury.
 Irritation is usually due to oral devices like dentures or braces.

 They can also appear inside your cheeks, on the sides of your tongue or on the inside of your lips.
 They are usually painless, firm and the same color as the normal gum tissue.